DATA-606-SPRING-2022/Hugues_DATA606/README.md

 # DATA 606 Capstone Project

-# Project Proposal : The influence of travel restrictions on COVID
+# The influence of travel restrictions on COVID-19

 ## Introduction